Learn how to write the bridge in a song. This guide explains what is a bridge in music and offers ten tips on how to add one to your song.

 What Is a Bridge in a Song?

 The bridge is a musical passage that connects two sections of a song.
 For example, a bridge often connects the verse to the chorus of a song.
 It can also sit between the last two chorus sections to add variation.
+Think of it as a transitional section.

 Bridges also offer the opportunity to take your song in a new direction.
 For example, they add contrast from the repetitive verse and chorus sections by providing new musical and lyrical elements.
 Adding musical variation makes a song more exciting and keeps it from feeling too repetitive.
 It’s a great way to grab the attention of people listening to your song!